-The state of Texas provides a number of local economic development programs for Texas communities.
+The state of Texas offers several local economic development programs for Texas communities.
 The Data Analysis and Transparency Division provides detailed information about these programs, serving as a turnkey information source for improving government efficiency and achieving economic growth.
-Information can be found on:
+Subjects include:

 - tax programs and incentive support;

 - job creation initiatives;

 - economic impact analysis;

 - financial transparency;

-- · ways to limit financial exposure; and
+- limited financial exposure; and

-- budgeting and purchasing efficiencies.
+- budgeting efficiencies.

-The Comptroller's office also provides local governments with vital management assistance to help them streamline operations, improve customer service and ensure compliance with state laws.
-The agency provides a wealth of online information for local taxing authorities, including local sales and use tax information and tax rate histories for each taxing jurisdiction, answers to frequently asked questions and historical information on local sales and use tax and mixed beverage tax allocation payments.
+The Comptroller's office also provides local governments with vital management assistance to help streamline operations, improve customer service and ensure compliance with state laws.
+Local governments can obtain up-to-date data for revenue planning and analysis, economic forecasting and site location decisions.
+Online information is available for local taxing authorities, including current and historical sales and use tax information, tax rate histories for each taxing jurisdiction, answers to frequently asked questions and mixed beverage tax allocation payments.
+In addition:

-- The agency's TxSmartBuy initiative provides an online shopping cart system that allows local governments to purchase goods and services from existing, prearranged state contracts.
-The system greatly simplifies the purchasing process for hundreds of thousands of common items. - The Texas Cooperative Purchasing Program (CO-OP) gives member governments access to approximately 550 state contracts. - Local governments can obtain up-to-date data for revenue planning and analysis, economic forecasting and site location decisions. - The Comptroller's office oversees TexPool, a \$20.1 billion local government investment pool that serves more than 2,700 participants throughout the state.
-The TexPool program offers a convenient and effective choice for the investment of local funds.
-As an AAA-rated local investment vehicle, it's a vital tool for maintaining safe and stable community revenues. - The agency's Property Tax Assistance Division provides advisory and monitoring services for Texas' system of local property taxation, including explanations of exemptions and reporting requirements and rights and remedies under Texas law.
+- The Texas SmartBuy Membership Program provides cities, counties and school districts with access to goods and services from competitively bid statewide contracts.
+The program greatly simplifies the purchasing process for hundreds of thousands of common items. - The TexPool and TexPool Prime programs, with assets totaling more than \$30 billion, offer a convenient and effective option for the investment of local funds.
+As AAA-rated local investment vehicles, the programs serve participants throughout the state and are vital tools for maintaining safe and stable community revenues. - The Property Tax Assistance Division provides advisory and monitoring services for Texas' system of local property taxation, including explanations of exemptions and reporting requirements and rights and remedies under Texas law. - The State Energy Conservation Office (SECO) partners with local governments, county governments, public K-12 schools, public institutions of higher education and state agencies to reduce utility costs and maximize efficiency.
+Throughout the year, SECO announces various funding opportunities to support efficiency programs, including loans and energy grants.

-The Texas State Energy Conservation Office (SECO), helps the state make the most of domestic energy, reduce state and local government energy costs and promote cost-effective technologies.
-SECO achieves these goals by promoting and administering loans and grants to state and local entities.
 These loans and grants deliver a variety of energy efficiency and renewable energy programs that significantly reduce energy costs and consumption for state and local governments.
 These programs also provide technical resources to utilize energy efficiency, financial assistance to complete energy retrofits and educational materials to make the public aware of the necessity for an energy efficient society.
-In 2017 alone, the SECO program achieved more than \$38.8 million in energy savings by state and local governments for building retrofit projects.
+In 2019 alone, the SECO program achieved more than \$41.7 million in energy savings by state and local governments for building retrofit projects.